amosgyamfi/open-swiftui-animations/README.md

 # swiftui-animations

 **SwiftUI Animations Library**.
-Useful and Inspirational SwiftUI Animations for Your Next iOS Project
+Useful and Inspirational SwiftUI Animations for Your Next iOS Project.

-I am also building and maintaining these 2 <a href="getstream.io">getstream.io</a> repositories:
+I am also building and maintaining these 2 <a href="https://getstream.io/">getstream.io</a> repositories:

 * Stream iOS Interaction Patterns: https://github.com/GetStream/stream-chat-ios-interaction-patterns